jennifer-harper/jennifer-harper/README.md

 Before attending Dev Academy Aotearo, I worked as a web designer, you can view my previous design work on my other GitHub profile at https://github.com/jenniferharper/ or for your aesthetic pleasure https://jenniferharper.github.io/portfolio/.
 I love scroll based css and javascript animations, you'll see a lot of GSAP code in this repo.

-Im currently working on EVERYTHING, but mainly focusing on improving my JS, React and Redux knowledge by building out new concepts and experimenting with code.
-While I'm open to exploring all areas of development, my primary goal is to secure a position as a Frontend Developer/Designer.
-I'm eager to work collaboratively with other professionals, build awesome stuff and continue to learn.